 Perhaps the most common type of nerve block is an epidural injection.
 Many people have heard of epidural anesthesia because it is commonly used to ease the pain of labor, and for anesthesia during cesarean section or other types of surgery.

 Epidural injections may be performed at the level of the cervical spine to treat neck pain, the thoracic spine to treat upper/mid back pain, and the lumbar spine or caudal area to treat low back pain.
 Diagnostic epidurals involve injecting a local anesthetic (numbing medication) into the epidural space near nerve roots to identify and pinpoint the underlying cause of pain.
 Whether the injection provides immediate relief will help determine whether this type of injection is the best treatment option.
+Dr. Jakun Ing explains more about the different types of medications that may be used in an epidural in this video.

 If the patient obtains good relief from the initial epidural block, the physician may inject a steroid solution into the epidural space to reduce inflammation and provide long-lasting pain relief.